Consolation Lakes

 Moraine Lake Area

-A high-reward hike that starts at the busy Rockpile but quickly leaves the crowds behind, leading to two stunning alpine lakes at the base of Mount Babel.
+A high-reward hike that starts at the busy Rockpile but quickly leaves the crowds behind, leading to two wide alpine lakes at the base of Mount Babel.

 The trail branches off from the Rockpile path and follows a relatively flat route through an old-growth forest.
 It eventually emerges into a massive boulder field at the edge of the first lake.